 There are several wiring connections used on all car amplifiers:

 - A fused large-gauge power wire to the battery (+12V)

 - Negative connection to the “ground”: negative battery terminal or car’s metal body

 - Remote-on wire to switch the amp on and off with the stereo or ignition switch

 - Audio input signals: RCA cables or speaker-level inputs

 - Speaker wiring connections

-Fortunately this wiring is often easily found pre-packaged and ready for use by buying an amplifier wiring kit.
+Fortunately, this wiring is often easily found pre-packaged and ready for use by buying an amplifier wiring kit.

-How are car amplifiers beneficial?
+How are car amplifiers helpful?